 I’d been a substitute teacher for a number of years before I signed on as an special education technician at Whittier Middle School.
 I truly enjoy working with all age groups, and had worried a little about settling down with only the 7th and 8th grades.
 But I had nothing to fear.
 Middle-schoolers are silly, fun, caring, dramatic, sarcastic and smart.
 I learn something new every day!

-One of my favorite lessons to teach is writing strategies (I bet you wouldn’t have guessed that, would you?)
-Quite often I use one of my own stories as an example on how to gather ideas, do research or create a character.
-Last year especially, I highlighted the similarities between their classroom writing and the process I used to write Cooper.
-The students asked very good questions, like: How many times did you have to rewrite it?
+One of my favorite lessons to teach is writing strategies (big surprise, huh?)
+Quite often I use one of my own books as an example on how to gather ideas, do research or create a character.
+I highlight the similarities between their classroom writing and the process I used to write Cooper and Packrat’s adventures.
+I enjoy their questions: How many times did you have to rewrite it?
 How long did it take you to write 35,000 words anyway?
 How the heck did you ever fiiiiind 35,000 words to write?
 How do you choose the storyline?
 The characters?
 Do you really have to do research?
 Whoa, you make more mistakes than we do, Mrs. Wight! (after seeing a manuscript full of critique notes from a writing friend)

 In the drop-down menu for this page, you’ll find free curriculum guides developed by Shannon, as well as classroom activities.
 Shannon Shannning and I have tested most of them several times through the years, and they were given a seal of approval by our students.
 Please don’t hesitate to ask either of us questions, we’re happy to help.